Can I claim the cost of Renting a Flat as one of my business expenses?

 When choosing a flat to rent, you should be able to demonstrate to HMRC that the cost is reasonable, as would be the case for hotel accommodation.
 The flat should either be to the same or less standard than your permanent residence, otherwise HMRC are likely to challenge the expense.
 Luxury penthouses are therefore out of the question!

-Visit Limited Company Expenses for more information on claiming expenses as a limited company contractor.
+Visit our Guide to Expenses for more information on claiming expenses as a limited company contractor.
 Our specialist contractor accountants are here to help – have you decided on which accounting package is right for you?
-Contact us if you have any questions.

 If you want to know more about business expenses and would like to speak to an expert, fill in the form below and we will get in touch!